 How is this done?

-Measurements of HVAC cooling efficiency is rated in SEER and EER.
-The higher these number the better.
-Much like MPGs on your car.
-SEER stands for Seasonal Energy Efficiency Rating and EER for Energy Efficiency Ratio.
+The measurements of HVAC cooling efficiency are SEER and EER.
+The higher these numbers, the better, much like MPGs on your car.
+SEER stands for Seasonal Energy Efficiency Rating, and EER stands for Energy Efficiency Ratio.

-Air Conditioning and Heating equipment manufacturers have figured out that by matching a 14.5 SEER condenser with complimentary products a 16 SEER AHRI rated system can be created.
-This is most often done by matching the condenser with a variable speed furnace AND a horizontal slab coil (often third party).
-Has anyone asked how mysteriously third party coils often reach higher efficiencies than manufacturer’s spec…….?
+Air Conditioning and Heating equipment manufacturers have figured out that, by matching a 14.5 SEER condenser with complementary products, a 16 SEER AHRI rated system can be created.
+This is most often done by matching the condenser with a variable speed furnace and a horizontal slab coil (often a third party).
+The result of this added equipment is a more efficient system overall.

 Specific Examples of Loop Hole Equipment

 Reaching 16 SEER in this context is based on all variables working together.
-That is to say, not all 14 SEER condensers can reach 16 SEER efficiencies.
-This depends on the complimenting products AND the size of the condenser.
-Many 5 ton condensers cannot hit 16 SEER even with variable speed furnaces and slab coils added.
+Not all 14 SEER condensers can reach 16 SEER efficiencies.
+It depends on both the complimenting products and the size of the condenser.
+Many five-ton condensers cannot hit 16 SEER, even with variable speed furnaces and slab coils added.